LuisAssis24/mediflow-clinic-management/README.md

 - The `target/` directory can be cleaned with `mvn clean` if you need a fresh workspace.

 ## Further Reading
-For detailed methodology, requirement analysis, system logic and implementation decisions, refer to the technical reports:
+For detailed methodology, requirement analysis, system logic and implementation decisions, refer to the technical reports (Portuguese):

 1.Relatorio Especificacao Requisitos
 2.Relatorio Especificacao Logica
 3.Relatorio Implementacao